reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Normative Correctness.md

 - Being free of psychological compulsions, physical addictions, emotional disturbances.
 - Systematically unified desires.

+Williams and Smith think this allows for the creation and destruction of underived desires via imagination and, for Smith, the focus on unification.
+Smith takes a more radical approach in that he believes certain seemingly arational desires (e.g. desiring value only one's interests at the expense of others) are irrational.

 ### Problems

 The characterization of full rationality should not make reference to any normative terms and not make too many substantive assumptions about what this consists in.
 Otherwise, it doesn't really inform us of what to do.
 That said, some problems with the proposals so far, and existence internalism in general, are that they don't seem to be able to account for the following actions that it seems we have reason to follow, independent of what is in our motivational set:

 * Preparing oneself to satisfy future ends.
 * Preferring intrinsic desires that are more likely to be satisfied.
-This may be accounted for if the given conception of full rationality allows for the creation and destruction of new underived desires, which Williams and Smith think it does (Williams thinks imagination can create new intrinsic desires, Smith extends the ability to the process of unification).
+This may be accounted for if the given conception of full rationality allows for the creation and destruction of new underived desires, which Williams and Smith think it does.

 ## Quasi-truth-apt